Mattli8312/MineSweeper/README.md

 MineSweeper is an incredible puzzle game developed in the 1960s across many computing platforms.
 The game is comprised of a 2D grid which houses mines in certain unknown areas.
 Surrounding these unknown locations are tiles that indicate how many mines are adjacent to them.
 Each tile has eight adjacent cells and the user must use these tiles to determine which tiles are hiding mines.
 ## Implementation
 I implemented this game using HTML/CSS (with additional bootstrap functions) and JavaScript (no libraries).
-You can check out this MineSweeper clone by connecting to this link (https://mattli8312.github.io/MineSweeper/.), or you can clone this repo and run the files on a local browser.
+You can check out this MineSweeper clone by using this link (https://mattli8312.github.io/MineSweeper/.), or you can clone this repo and run the files on a local browser.
 ## main_app.js
 main_app.js is mainly responsible for user interaction and setting up the game board.
 ### Functions